Spatial Clustering Algorithms: Python Workflows & Geospatial Pipelines

 return gpd.GeoDataFrame(clusters, crs=gdf.crs)

-# Performance: Use R-tree spatial index for neighborhood queries
+# Performance: build R-tree spatial index for neighbourhood queries

 Edge Case Handling: